kaust-rccl/Dist-DL-training/deepspeed/README.md

 1. Which ZeRO stage gave the lowest peak GPU memory usage on each bloom variation?

-2. How does runtime change when offloading is enabled?
+2. How does runtime change when offloading is enabled across ZeRo stages?

 ---